mrezafarahani/HTDBS/README.md

 I rated the sources difficulties from 1- easy to 5 -hard.
 ###Note:
-If you do not have any cs background I highly recommend to take look at a Data Structure and Algorithm course and if you dont have a statuscal backgrond an introductry course in statistics can be very helpful,
+If you do not have any cs background I highly recommend to take look at a Data Structure and Algorithm course and if you dont have a statuscal backgrond an introductry course in statistics can be very helpful.

 ## 1. Introduction to Data Science: